Flathead grey mullet: Distribution

-The flathead mullet is cosmopolitan in coastal waters of the tropical, subtropical and temperate zones of all seas, as far north as the Bay of Biscay and Nova Scotia in the Atlantic Ocean.
+The striped mullet is cosmopolitan in coastal waters of the tropical, subtropical and temperate zones of all seas, as far north as the Bay of Biscay and Nova Scotia in the Atlantic Ocean.

 It occupies fresh, brackish and marine habitats in depths ranging between 0–120 m and with temperatures between 8–24 C.

 In Australia, the fish is widespread, from Far North Queensland, around southern Australia to the Kimberley region of Western Australia.
 They also occur in the Bass Strait area of Tasmania.
 They live in tropical and temperate coastal marine and estuarine waters, but are also often found in the lower reaches of rivers.
 They are able to live in a wide range of salinity and so may also be found in lagoons, lakes and far into estuaries, but migrate back to the sea to spawn.

 In freshwaters of the western United States, the striped mullet historically ranged far up the Colorado River to the vicinity of Blythe and up the Gila River to perhaps Tacna.
 Because of the dams and restricted flows to the Gulf of California, the range in Arizona is restricted to the Colorado River below Laguna Dam and the lower end of the Gila River when there is water present.
 They are often abundant in the mainstream and lateral canals in the Gila River region.

 In the Colorado River mullet are pelagic in larger pools, sometimes moving into currents below dams, and generally occurring in small groups.

-The mullet populations are currently declining in Arizona, due to periods when the Colorado River does not reach the Gulf of California.
+Striped mullet populations are currently declining in Arizona, due to periods when the Colorado River does not reach the Gulf of California.

 Fisheries and aquaculture

+Capture (blue) and aquaculture (green) production of Flathead grey mullet (Mugil cephalus) in thousand tonnes from 1950 to 2024, as reported by the FAO.

-The flathead grey mullet is an important food fish around the world, and it is both fished and farmed.
-The reported worldwide catches from fishing in 2012 were about 130,000 tonnes and aquaculture production was 142,000 tonnes.
+The striped mullet is an important food fish around the world, and it is both fished and farmed.
+The reported worldwide production in 2024 reached about 125,000 tonnes, of which 5% came from aquaculture.